meta-toolkit/meta-toolkit.org/setup-guide.md

 {% highlight bash %}
 sudo pacman -Sy
-sudo pacman -S clang cmake git icu libc++ make
+sudo pacman -S clang cmake git icu libc++ make jemalloc
 {% endhighlight %}

 Once the dependencies are all installed, you should be ready to build.
 Run